mattduguid/mcp-101/README.md

 ### add custom code to scaffold

-[edit /vscode-extensions-mcp-101/src/extension.ts](/vscode-extensions-mcp-101/src/extension.ts) which contains the code for the vscode extension,
+[/vscode-extensions-mcp-101/src/extension.ts](/vscode-extensions-mcp-101/src/extension.ts) contains the code for the visual studio code extension,

 ### edit package.json in scaffold

-[edit /vscode-extensions-mcp-101/package.json](/vscode-extensions-mcp-101/package.json) which contains settings for the vscode extension,
+[/vscode-extensions-mcp-101/package.json](/vscode-extensions-mcp-101/package.json) contains settings for the visual studio code extension,

 specifically we,
 - add "icon" which is our 128 pixel x 128 pixel in /icon.png used for the extension